 Some people try to use the translucent plastic lids from various snacks as improvised diffusers.
 This can work, so long as the lid is neutral in colour.
 But most people find that they get good results using a piece of photocopier paper.
 You know, the white stuff.
 It’s not always perfectly white and it can be a bit hard to get hold of half way up a mountain, but for most situations, it works very well.
 It won’t guarantee that the bride’s dress appears EXACTLY the right shade of off-white, but it’ll make sure that your team’s rugby shirts are recognisably cherry and white.
 Which is what’s important.

-For reasons that aren’t entirely obvious, the icon seen to the right is a common symbol for manual white balance.
+For reasons that aren’t entirely obvious, that icon just up there is a common symbol for manual white balance.
 Perhaps it is supposed to be a gray card?
 Only icon designers will ever know.

 Although this scale is only approximate, it gives an idea of how the presets relate to one another, with the ‘tungsten’ lightbulb correcting for very orange light and the ‘shade’ setting compensating for very blue light.